 - Glomerular basement membrane

-- Visceral layer of the Bowman’s capsule
+- Visceral layer of Bowman’s capsule

 The endothelium of the capillaries is covered with negatively charged proteoglycans and glycosaminoglycans.
 The glomerular basement membrane connects the capillaries and the surrounding Bowman’s capsule.
-It is made up of a dense meshwork that forms a fine mechanical filtration barrier; and like the capillary endothelium, it is covered with proteoglycans and is thus negatively charged.
-The cells of the visceral layer of the Bowman’s capsule are called podocytes, whose processes also form a kind of meshwork.
+It is made up of a dense meshwork that forms a fine mechanical filtration barrier, and like the capillary endothelium, it is covered with proteoglycans and is thus negatively charged.
+The cells of the visceral layer of Bowman’s capsule are called podocytes, whose processes also form a kind of meshwork.